dwest77a/oversampler/README.md

 ## 3. Gridding
 Scripts for performing averaging to concatenate daily gridded files to monthly files
  - l2gridding.py is the main script (with variations for different purposes)
+ - l2osgridding.py will create monthly averaged files from the oversampled files.

 ## 4. Graphbinning
 Contains a script for binning l2 graph data - needs tidying so ignore for now.